-The show complex at this contemporary development of 47 one and two bedroom Retirement Living retirement apartments for the over 55s is now open.
-Stover Court sits on the site of the former Newton Abbot Hospital and is situated just behind the new local Sainsbury’s store.
-It is also ideally located just 160 metres from the historical and vibrant town centre of Newton Abbot.
-Stover Court is adjacent to a Sainsbury’s convenience store, a doctor's surgery and pharmacy.
+McCarthy & Stone are pleased to announce that the show complex for Stover Court is now open.
+This contemporary development of 47 one and two bedroom Retirement Living apartments is perfect for over 55s.
+Stover Court sits on the site of the former Newton Abbot Hospital and is located just 160 metres from the historical and vibrant town centre of Newton Abbot.
+This development is ideally located adjacent to a Sainsbury’s convenience store, a doctor's surgery and a pharmacy.

 The design of Stover Court incorporates the preservation of three of the original buildings including the former hospital lift shaft.
 Two have been restored and converted into the lounge, guest suite and laundry.
 In addition, this retirement development has been traditionally designed using a range of natural high quality materials and locally sourced reclaimed stone.
 Next to the lounge is the garden which is set within a courtyard, there is a herb garden and patio area which provides a pleasant setting from which to enjoy.